 In 1979, the San José City Council appointed a task force to address issues in rental housing.
 In July 1979, the City Council adopted a rent stabilization ordinance for mobilehome parks and apartments, and created the City's Rental Dispute Program (now known as the Rent Stabilization Program) to administer the Ordinance.
 In 1985 the City Council voted to separate the Rent Stabilization Ordinance into two ordinances - one for mobilehome parks and another for apartments.

-The Apartment Rent Ordinance, found in San José Municipal Code Chapter 17.23, and its companion regulations limit rent increases on approximately 38,000 apartments in San Jose.
+The City has several ordinances that govern rental housing.
+The Apartment Rent Ordinance and its companion regulations limit rent increases on approximately 38,000 apartments in San Jose.

 Below is a short video regarding the Apartment Rent Ordinance: